Introduction

 - Enlarged pores

-- Makeup sliding off before noon
+- Makeup that was coming off by noon

 How Oily Skin Behaves Seasonally